As a former website designer who was focused on user experience, I talk about bounce rate a lot. What exactly is a bounce rate?

 This isn’t the best option because there are still many factors when it comes to bounce rates and user experience.
 You may actually change something that was working for you before.
 It is always best to test to make sure that something else isn’t happening that’s affecting your statistics.

 For example, let’s say that your research has you suspecting that a particular button isn’t converting very well.
 You’ve decided to change the call to action in your button (always a good choice).
 This is a great thing to split test.

 There are a number of tools that can be used to do this testing.
-I use Thrive Optimize, but Google also has a free tool that you can use called, you guessed it, Google Optimize.
+I use Thrive Optimize (affiliate link - you can read our disclosures here), but Google also has a free tool that you can use called, you guessed it, Google Optimize.

 A successful test will show you better statistics for one of the options.
 You may have to run the test a few times to pinpoint the best wording or setting.
 It’s well worth it to improve your conversion rates.

 Remember, at the end of the day, your bounce rate is just a number.
 It can give us a lot of information about our website, but it’s not everything.
 If you have a high bounce rate but you’re killing it with your eCommerce shop, you’re obviously doing something right.

 Most website owners will constantly mess around with their websites to decrease the bounce rate.
 What works today may not work tomorrow.
 What works for one traffic source may not work for another traffic source.
 So it’s always important to test before making a singular change.